-Sustainable development is not a static process; rather, it evolves over time, with beginning investment mines. institutional reform, and directing technological development to meet the needs of the future.
+Sustainable development is not a static process; rather, it evolves over time, beginning with investment mines. institutional reform. and directing technological development to meet the needs of the future.
 We may deduce two things from this definition: first, it agrees with a single human's basic needs, which include food, clothing, shelter, and living a healthy life.
 Second, it acknowledges that the continuity of technological services and social organizations with environmental expertise will meet those needs now and, in the future, (Williamson et al., 2003).
 The concepts of growth and sustainability have outgrown their conception.
 According to Sharpley (2000),both growth sustainability may have detrimental effects, despite the fact that neoclassical economics claim that they are incompatible (Lele, 1991).
 There are also those who argue that there is no such thing as sustainability without growth or development, and vice versa (Sachs, 2010: 28).
-The origins of creation theory can be traced back to theories of Western imperialism and colonialism.
-During that period, it was demonstrated political that control, there was a formal letter saying that everywhere have to use font size "14" in Kurdish writing.
-Normally in English language font size 12 is standard and for readers it looks comfortable.
-The main question in this research is; to what extend decreasing Kurdish font size from 14 to 12 would contribute in decreasing KRG's expresses?
+The origins of creation theory can be traced back to theories of Western imperialism colonialism.
+During that period, it was demonstrated that political control, infrastructure growth, and economic policy could be used as effective tools for both diminishing and marginalizing a country's power (Tangi, 2005).
+Returning to classical theories of progress, development is used in the context of development and economic growth.
+Progress, according to theories, is a synonym for economic growth, would contribute in decreasing KRG's expresses?
 Also, does font size 12 is confidence for Kurdish reader or not?